jdegoes/blueeyes/README.md

+# NOTE

+BlueEyes 1.0 development is currently underway in the master branch.
+If you wish to use the current stable version of BlueEyes, please use the 0.6x branch.

+While many features will be retained, BlueEyes 1.0 is not expected to be backward compatible -- some reworking will be required.

 # BlueEyes

 BlueEyes is a lightweight, asynchronous web framework for the Scala programming language.
 The framework lets you quickly and easily create high-performing web services that embrace the machinery and language of HTTP.
 The framework tries to get out of your way and let you concentrate on logic instead of boilerplate.